toddpiltingsrud/gryst/README.md

         });
 ```

-Sort operations are initialized with a table ID, a field name, and a direction (ascending or descending).
-A sort can also have a child sort, added by calls to the "thenBy" functions, creating a chain.
+Sort operations are initialized with a field reference and an optional function.

 ```javascript
 var qry = new gryst.Query()